311993/Pong6502/README.md

 ### Source Files

-The .asm files contain the source code for the project.
+The .asm files in *src/* contain the source code for the project.

 - *pong.asm* is the main file + includes game state control